 Now settled in Reading, Cartmill has travelled widely and spent much of his adult life living overseas, his longest stints being in New Zealand, Spain and Italy.
 His travels have greatly informed his work and his years spent in Sicily and Spain, where he became interested in the Moorish heritage, have been particularly influential on his practice.

 Tom Cartmill works in a rural location in Shinfield, just outside Reading, UK in his busy Rear Door Studio.

 Tom Cartmill's RearDoorStudio is in an ex-farm unit that once served as a University research laboratory

 Visitors are welcome to Tom's studio throughout the year.
 If you would like to visit please make an arrangement with Tom first, using the contact details on this site, and he will be happy to show you around.

-Bowlish Contemporary Gallery is showing work by Tom Cartmill at the Affordable Art Fair Hampstead.
-13th - 16th June 2013.
+Bowlish Contemporary Gallery is again taking work by Tom Cartmill to the Affordable Art Fair.
+This year it's Battersea (2013 was Hampstead).
+13th - 16th March 2014.
 Details are available on the AAF website here